-For the calculation of normalised scores, data have been used for an eight-year period.
-The availability of data by indicator for this eight-year period covered in the EIS 2018 is shown in Table 2.
+For the calculation of normalised scores, data have been used for an eight-year period.1 The availability of data by indicator for this eight-year period covered in the EIS 2019 is shown in Table 2.
 Data availability is below 60% for several indicators.
 For the indicators marked with an '#', full eight-year time series are not available.
 Data availability for shorter time series is shown between brackets.

-For the six indicators using CIS data, data are available for at most four years, as CIS data are collected only once every two years (CIS 2008, CIS 2010, CIS 2012 and CIS 2014).
-For Percentage population aged 25-34 having completed tertiary education, data are available for four years (2014-2017); for Broadband penetration, data are available for four years (2014-2017); for Enterprises providing ICT skills, data are available for five years (2012 and 2014-2017); for Employment in fast-growing enterprises, data are available for at most four years (2012-2015); and for Exports of knowledge-intensive services, data are available for at most seven years (2010-2016).
+For the six indicators using CIS data, data are available for at most four years, as CIS data are collected only once every two years (CIS 2010, CIS 2012 and CIS 2014).
+For Percentage population aged 25-34 having completed tertiary education, data are available for five years (2014-2018); for Broadband penetration, data are available for five years (2014-2018); for Opportunity-driven entrepreneurship data are available for seven years (2012-201); for Enterprises providing ICT skills, data are available for six years (2012 and 2014-2018); and for Employment in fast-growing enterprises, data are available for at most five years (2012-2016).